dennisvang/tufup/README.md

 ## Archives and patches

-Tufup works with *archives* (e.g. gzipped PyInstaller bundles) and *patches* (binary differences between subsequent archives).
+*Internally*, `tufup` works with *archives* (gzipped bundles of files and folders) and *patches* (binary differences between subsequent archives).
-Each archive, except the first one, must have a corresponding patch file.
+Each archive, except the first one, has a corresponding patch file.

 Archive filenames and patch filenames follow the pattern